lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 glDrawArrays(GL_TRIANGLES, 0, mesh.getVertexCount());
 ```

 Our `Mesh` counts the number of vertices by dividing the position array by 3 \(since we are passing X, Y and Z coordinates\)\).
-Now that we can render more complex shapes, let us try to render a more complex shape, let us render a quad.
+Now that we can render more complex shapes, let us try to render a more complex shape.
+Let us render a quad.
 A quad can be constructed by using two triangles as shown in the next figure.

 ![Quad coordinates](quad_coordinates.png)

-As you can each of the two triangles is composed by three vertices, the first one formed by the vertices: V1, V2 and V4 \(the orange one\) and the second one formed by the vertices V4, V2, V3 \(the green one\).
-Vertices are specified in a counter clockwise order, so the float array to be passed will be \[V1, V2, V4, V4, V2, V3\], thus, the init method in our `DummyGame` class will be:
+As you can see each of the two triangles is composed of three vertices.
+Fhe first one formed by the vertices V1, V2 and V4 \(the orange one\) and the second one formed by the vertices V4, V2 and V3 \(the green one\).
+Vertices are specified in a counter-clockwise order, so the float array to be passed will be \[V1, V2, V4, V4, V2, V3\].
+Thus, the init method in our `DummyGame` class will be:

 ```java
 @Override